 When in Karnataka, you have permission to over-indulge.
-Wait, let us rephrase that, you are encouraged to have an extra bowl of Sambar, spend an extra day soaking the sun without bothering to plan ahead and take a 48-hour road trip to explore the religious shrines while stopping frequently to adore the sunsets.
+Wait, let us rephrase that, you are encouraged to have an extra bowl of Sambar, spend an extra day soaking in the sun without bothering to plan ahead and take a 48-hour road trip to explore the religious shrines while stopping frequently to adore the sunsets.
 Karnataka is many things, it is nature, it is cosmopolitan, and it is a melting pot of Indian cultures.
-But more importantly, it is where travelers can be themselves, explore at their own pace, discover new interests without the pressure of a must-see place, and this is where they may find a version of themselves they never knew existed.
+But more importantly, it is where travellers can be themselves, explore at their own pace, discover new interests without the pressure of a must-see place, and this is where they may find a version of themselves they never knew existed.
 As the state is slowly pacing back to normal after the Covid-19 pandemic, the government guidelines hold prime importance.
 Read below for a detailed post-covid travel guide to Karnataka for your post-pandemic travel planning.

 Karnataka Travel Advisory During Covid-19

-According to the Unlock 5.0 guidelines issued by the state department, the continued effort to resume tourist operations is ongoing while prioritizing the health of travelers and residents.
-From cinemas to amusement parks, most attractions in the state are operating limited capacity and hours to make sure that the visitors can enjoy their excursions safely.
+According to the Unlock 5.0 guidelines issued by the state department, the continued effort to resume tourist operations is ongoing while prioritizing the health of travellers and residents.
+From cinemas to amusement parks, most attractions in the state are operating within limited capacity and hours to make sure that the visitors can enjoy their excursions safely.
 Here is a list of the latest travel advisory issued by the state government of Karnataka under the new stage of reopening:

 - Wearing a mask and using sanitiser in public places, shops, restaurants, and public transport is advised to every traveller and local in the state.

 - Restaurants, cinemas, swimming pools, and metro rail services are open with strict SOPs in place.

 - Any passenger travelling to the state of Karnataka who presents with symptoms and tests positive will be taken for mandatory hospital isolation.

-- If a passenger shows symptoms for Covid-19 but tests negative for a PCR test, their further travel will be decided by a medical professional.
+- If a passenger shows symptoms of Covid-19 but tests negative for a PCR test, their further travel will be decided by a medical professional.

 - Wearing a face mask is mandatory while visiting any public place, market, or attraction.